Sammis Reyes, Jaret Patterson reflect on unlikely paths to Washington’s roster

 Washington did not claim any player off waivers, and none of the players it waived were claimed by others teams Wednesday.
 But Washington did sign 15 players — all of whom were on its training camp roster — to its practice squad.

 Teams can hold up to 16 players on the practice squad.
 Washington’s vacancy could be used later, if it signs a player to the active roster and has to cut another to clear space.
-Washington may also look to add a quarterback to the practice squad since Steven Montez is not returning.
+Washington may also look to add a quarterback to the practice squad because Steven Montez is not returning.
 He signed to the Detroit Lions’ practice squad Wednesday.

 Washington’s practice squad consists of the following players: